 4. Turn a grill to high, or have coals burned down.
 Once the grill is hot, quickly sear each side of the thighs.

-5. Eat as is or serve with a smorgasbord of sides, such as the tangy barbecue sauce and potato salad.
-I like to shred the meat for a sandwich with pickled jalapenos, pickled mustard seeds and onion.
+5. Eat as is or serve with tangy barbecue sauce and a smorgasbord of sides like grilled cabbage, pickles, and potato salad.
+I also like to shred the meat for a sandwich with pickled jalapeños, pickled mustard seeds, and onion.

 Tangy BBQ Sauce